weichweich/Pi-Timeswitch/doc/development.md

 ##  Start the development Server

-When starting the server for the first time, we need to create a new database.
-Run the command with the `--create` switch.
+To run the website you need to serve the frontend and the backend.
+The frontend are just static files which will be served by gulp.
+All request for the url `/api` which are send to the frontend server are redirected to the backend server.
+Therefor both server has to run simultaneously.

 ### Start the backend